ashwinreddy/blog/_notes/Public/Habit.md

 feed: hide
 ---

-A habit is a technology an organism develops as a response from the environment to achieve some end.
+A habit is a [[Technology]] an organism develops as a response from the environment to achieve some end.

 In _Atomic Habits_, James Clear argues that